shailoh/Hacking_P2.2_2019/read_me_folder/Read_me_EvaLuna.md

 As soon as it becomes commercialised, it’s not a hack anymore.
 At least that how Shailoh interpreters it.
 I think this is very interesting.
 A hack is not just a solution to something, but also unconventional.

+# Observational tool exercise

+For the observational tool exercise we had to take an inspection tool with us.
+I took a knife with me.
+During class we had to observe the tools for about 15 minutes.
+At some point we had to close our eyes and just feel the tools.
+While touching my knife i felt every detail and realised what other things you could do with a knife beside just cutting stuff.
+This was probably the point of the exercise as hacking is al about using a system or tool in a different way.
+It was quite insightful to realise this first hand during a more simple exercise than having it explained in a presentation with lots of examples.
+Afterwards we had to write about how the object would feel.
+I decided to write about what the knife feels like and how people don't see its full potential.

+How the Knife feels:

+I’m stuck.
+I'm litterally stuck.
+Just a moment ago someone decided to stick me into a piece of butter and leave me here.
+I can’t move on my own, you know?
+I rely on you to make the right decisions for me.
+I trust you.
+And yet here you are, sticking me into random foods again and again.
+Don’t you see my potential?
+I’m so much more that something that can slice through stuff.
+I don’t just want to destroy.
+Put me in some ink and use me as a pen, I could create the most beautiful poetry for you.
+Pollish me and use me as a mirror, i’ll show you a mesmerising reflection.
+Hell throw me into a dartboard, i can be an entertainer.
+I can be any of these things for you but please, just take me out of this butter.
+It’s humiliating.

 # Hacking with Florian
 We hacked into our own bodies by cutting into life size pictures of ourselves.
 This was an interesting way to start being creative with the concept of hacking.
 What i took out of this is that there's always ways to look at things differently and to hack into them by changing things up.
 Even in the things that seem realy set, like your own body.